ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 overridden with one of 3 configuration files: the site index file, the CP index file, and the main configuration file.

-The **site index file** is the ``index.php`` file found in the web root of the ExpressionEngine installation.
+The **site index file** is the :file:`index.php` file found in the web root of the ExpressionEngine installation.
 This file acts like the gateway to the front-end of the site.
 Since all web requests for a site's front-end pass through the site index file, there are a *limited set* of configuration overrides you can include in this file to alter ExpressionEngine's configuration.
 Keep in mind that any overrides set in the site index file only affect the system's behavior for front-end pages.
 (Even if you have :doc:`removed index.php from your site's URLs</urls/remove_index.php>`, all front-end web requests are still handled by the site index file.)

-The **CP index file** is the ``admin.php`` file also found in the installation's web root.
+The **CP index file** is the :file:`admin.php` file also found in the installation's web root.
 The CP index file is similar to the site index file except that it acts as the gateway for all web requests to the Control Panel.
 And similarly, any overrides set in the CP index file